mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 Her answer was unsatisfying, but I went back to working.
 Perhaps I was overreacting.

 "So when are you three going to have children?
-It's been several seasons since you were joined"
+It's been a while since you were joined."

-"That's none of your business"
+"That's none of your business."

-"I'm just looking out for you.
-When you can't dig anymore, you'll wish you had someone to take your place."
+"I'm just looking out for you is all.
+When you can't dig or pull or bend down anymore, you'll wish you had someone to take your place."

-"I'll be just fine"
+"I'll be just fine."

 "Though, I wonder how you'll raise kids and crops at the same time.
-Takes a different sort of mother."
+Takes a different sort of mother.
+For me it was a little twerk and back to work."

+_I did not need to know that._

 "Like I said, I'll be fine."

-The things she said were nothing new, though they always bothered me more than they ought to have.
-We worked side-by-side in silence for a few clicks, and then she began again.
+The things thi said were nothing new, though they always bothered me more than they ought to have.
+We worked side-by-side in silence for a bit, and then she began again.

-"How are Melna and Kipnu doing?
+"How are Melna and Kipnu doing anyway?
 Any new stories for an old lady?"

 "They are fine."

 "That's all?
 Just fine?"

-I snapped, "What do want, woman?"
+I snapped, "What do want from me, woman?"

 "Mind yourself, Liffa.
 What sort of Maman raises hae voice to an elder?"

+I was at the edge of my frustration.

 "They're doing just fine, okay?
 Kipnu is having a great start at the clinic, and Melna is representing this village to the council.
 Is that what you're looking for?"